pwall567/date-output/README.md

 ## Usage

+There are versions of the functions to append to an `Appendable` or to output using an `IntConsumer` lambda.
-The functions all append to an `Appendable` &ndash; this can be `Writer` to write directly to an output stream, or a `StringBuilder` to build an output message in memory.
+The `Appendable` can be `Writer` to write directly to an output stream, or a `StringBuilder` to build an output message in memory, or any other implementation of `Appendable`.
+The `IntConsumer` can be any function that accepts characters (as `int`) one at a time.

+The functions using an `Appendable` are shown here; each of them has an equivalent which takes an `IntConsumer` as the second parameter, with the value to be converted in the first parameter position.

 To output a `Date` (the earlier Java data class - this class does not include time zone information so UTC+00:00 will be assumed):